 This very popular activity takes place in owners’ homes, rather than the community room.
 Owners take turns preparing one course of a four course meal, with host of the dinner serving the entrée.
 With each subsequent meeting, course responsibility and the host rotates with the three other participants.
 There are two “sessions”, one in early spring and summer and the other in the fall and early winter.

-CHEAP EATS – Out to lunch for less than $15
+CHEAP EATS – Out to lunch for less about $15

-This fun group meets on the last Friday of each month.
+This fun group meets on the last Friday of each month to go to a local restaurant for lunch.
 Good food, good conversation, not much money – a great combination.
+Contact Judy Eckerson (email@example.com) for more information

 FIRST FRIDAY SOCIAL

-This well-attended monthly activity provides owners with an opportunity to visit neighbors’ unique houses, share your favorite appetizer and the beverage of your choice, all with some enjoyable socializing.
-The event rotates each month meeting the first Friday of the month from 5-7 p.m.
+This well-attended monthly activity provides owners with an opportunity to visit neighbors unique houses, share favorite appetizers and beverages, and enjoy socializing with friends old and new.
+The event rotates each month, meeting the first Friday of the month from 5-7 p.m. (except January – March).

 Email announcements with the next location are sent as reminders each month or you can look for the “Cocktail Flag” outside the host’s house.
-Contact Lynda Ryker (317-507-4027) or the office to add your name to the email list to ensure you receive the monthly reminders.
-Attendance is of course voluntary, but this is a great chance to meet your neighbors and share some wonderful food.
+Contact Stephanie Denson (603-380-0121) or the office to add your name to the email list to ensure you receive your monthly reminders.
+Attendance is of course voluntary, but this is a great chance to meet your neighbors, see unique homes, and share some wonderful food.
+(As of January 2022, this activity is on hiatus due to the pandemic.)

 MAH JONGG CLUB

 Quite a few owners have also become enthusiastic players of Mah Jongg.
 The group welcomes players at all levels, including beginners, and meets every Tuesday at 2:00 p.m.
-Contact Roseanne Taylor (317-974-9936) or Marilyn Mart (317-542-1186) if you like playing or would like to learn about this fascinating game.
+Contact Marilyn Mart (317-542-1186) or Betsy Van Horn (414-791-4050) if you like playing or would like to learn about this fascinating game.

 AREA SHOPPING AND RESTAURANTS